usert5432/vlne/doc/source/manuals/wilson_cluster.rst

         squeue -p gpu

-Next, the software that `lstm_ee` requires for training is packaged in a ``Singularity`` container.
+Next, the software that `vlne` requires for training is packaged in a ``Singularity`` container.
 You would need to load that container before the training can begin: